spangen87/memory-game/README.md

 Here is the link to the repository: [https://github.com/spangen87/memory-game](https://github.com/spangen87/memory-game)

 ### Forking the repository on GitHub
 A copy of the repository can be made.
-This copy can be viewed and changed on an other account without affecting the original repository.
+This copy can be viewed and changed on another account without affecting the original repository.

 The steps for doing this:
 1. Make sure you are logged in on GitHub and then find the repository.